ahn6/CMPT361/README.md

 ## Tests

-Each test page is seperated in their own helper function (ex: starBurstTest(..), parallelogramTest(..), etc)
+Each test page is separated into their own helper function for better organization and clarity (ex: starBurstTest(..), parallelogramTest(..), etc.)

 ### Page 1: starBurstTest(..)
 This test had similar implementation for each panel